nickgibson1000/Snake-Game/README.md

 **For VScode Users**
 If you wish too create your own projects with ncurses I suggest remotely running WSL inside of the IDE.
-However, in-order for VScode too recognize the ncurses library you will need to update your c/c++ properties file.
+However, in-order for VScode too recognize the ncurses library you will need to update your C/C++ properties file.
 This can be done as follows...

 1. Open the command pallete by pressing **ctrl + shift + p** or by navigating to the settings icon in the bottom left, it should appear at the top of the menu.

 2. Enter ``` C/C++: Edit Configurations (JSON) ``` and open the file

-3. Under ``` includePath  ``` add in this line somewhere in between its brackets ``` "/usr/local/include", ```.
+3. Under ```includePath``` add in this line somewhere in between its brackets ```"/usr/local/include",```.
 This is the default location for manually installed headers, so its neccessary for VScode to have access to the directory ncurses is stored in

 4. Save the file and start programming!